SpectraL519/cpp-gl/docs/gl/algorithms/templates.md

 The true power of the generic templates lies in their callback/predicate hooks.
 Every iteration of the engine loop rigidly follows a defined sequence.
 By injecting custom callbacks (or omitting them via the [**empty_callback**](../../cpp-gl/structgl_1_1algorithm_1_1empty__callback.md)), you dictate the algorithm's behavior.

-### Execution Flowchart
+### Standard Execution Flow (`bfs`, `pfs`, and stateless `dfs`)

-For a single popped node in `bfs`, `dfs`, or `pfs`, the execution flow looks exactly like this:
+For a single popped node in standard traversal templates, the execution flow looks exactly like this:

 1. **`visit_vertex_pred(node)`**
    Evaluated immediately after popping the node.
-If it returns `false`, the node is skipped entirely, and the loop moves to the next node. *(Commonly used for late-rejection of stale elements in Priority Queues).*
+If it returns `false`, the node is skipped entirely, and the loop moves to the next node. *(Commonly used for late-rejection of stale elements in Priority Queues or filtering already-visited vertices).*

 2. **`pre_visit(vertex_id)`**
    A state-modification hook executed right before the vertex is officially marked as "visited".